Let's address the 5 biggest myths surrounding pickle juice.

 Another reason to evaluate alcohol consumption is your gut health.
 Alcohol can have a significant negative effect on gut microbiome.
 With over 50 trillion bacteria making up the gut microbiome, chronic alcohol intake will reduces the variety and number of different species of bacteria in our gut.

 It is variety and abundance of beneficial resident bacteria that create a healthier microbiome.
-If you drink, be sure you are doing so in moderation and intentionally add in high probiotic and prebiotic foods back into your diet to offset the effects of alcohol.
+If you drink, do so in moderation and intentionally add probiotic and prebiotic foods back into your diet to offset the effects of alcohol.

 Myth #4 Drinking pickle juice at night helps muscle cramps.